ChengyuanSha/PANDA/README.md

 | SVM    | 85%      | 0.99      | 0.85   | 0.92     |
 | LGP    | 86%      | 0.98      | 0.84   | 0.91     |

+## Contributing
+If you'd like to contribute, or have any suggestions for these guidelines, you can open an issue on this GitHub repository.

+All contributions welcome!
+All content in this repository is licensed under the MIT license.

 ## Reference